Spontaneous Eye Tearing: Excessive Tears & Epiphora

-Other causes of excessive tearing are may be corneal disorders, dry eye syndrome, allergies, inflammation of the eyelid (blepharitis), weakness of facial muscles as the result of a stroke, and eyelashes rubbing on the cornea.
+Other causes of excessive tearing are corneal disorders, dry eye syndrome, allergies, inflammation of the eyelid (blepharitis), weakness of facial muscles as the result of a stroke, and eyelashes rubbing on the cornea.
 None of these causes are related to tear duct blockage.
 Epiphora is a symptom rather than a disease and may be caused by a variety of conditions.

 The purpose of normal tears is to lubricate, nourish, and protect the eye from dust and other irritants.
 Spread by blinking (about every six seconds), tears keep the surface of the eye optically clear and smooth, and also protect from infection.
 Tears flow into the eye through ducts from tiny glands located under the upper eyelids and drain from the eye through the puncta (singular: punctum), which are small openings near the nose.

-A portion of tears evaporates, but the excess normally drains into the nose via the lacrimal canals and then into the throat or out through the nostrils.
+A portion of tears evaporate, but the excess normally drains into the nose via the lacrimal canals and then into the throat or out through the nostrils.
 These types of tears are made continuously and are known as basal cell secretions.
 Reflex tears, on the other hand, are those produced in response to emotions or when the eye is very irritated.
 These are produced by a separate gland called the lacrimal gland.
 Basal tearing is more important for the health of the eye, but the volume of tears produced by the reflex mechanism is larger.

 It is important to differentiate between chronic epiphora, acute epiphora, and normal tearing.
 Chronic epiphora results from a long-standing or continuous disorder, while acute epiphora usually results from a temporary condition such as a foreign body in the eye or environmental factors such as wind, pollen, eyestrain, emotional stress, and sleep deprivation.
 The chronic variety nearly always requires treatment by a professional, while acute epiphora may or may not require treatment, depending on the severity of the condition.
 Everyone experiences an occasional overflow of normal tears.

 Occasionally children are born with congenital epiphora, which is usually related to incomplete development of the tear duct drainage system.
 This disorder often disappears without treatment during the first six months of life.
-If it remains, consult an oculofacial to determine the cause and treatment.
+If it remains, consult an oculofacial specialist to determine the cause and treatment.

 What are the symptoms of epiphora?